-Payment of principal and interest on the Bonds is intended to be made from the University's Loan Repayments.
-The University's ability to make Loan Repayments will be dependent on its ability to receive sufficient unrestricted revenues in excess of expenditures.
+Payment of principal of and interest on the Bonds is intended to be made from the University's Loan Repayments.
+The University's ability to make Loan Repayments will be dependent on its ability to receive sufficient unrestricted revenues in excess of expenditures, including net revenues from the operation of the Project.
 Such revenues and expenditures are subject to many conditions and factors, some of which may be beyond the control of the University and may change in the future to an extent that cannot be presently determined.